 Embarking on a new business adventure in Greece means building the ideal team!
 Becoming familiar with employment laws and regulations is paramount.
 Here's what we know:

-Complying with Employment Regulations: If you are starting to hire employees locally, then you must register with the Social Insurance Institute (IKA) or the single social security entity (EFKA).
+Complying with Employment Regulations: If you are starting to hire employees locally, then you must register with the National Social Insurance Institute (IKA) or the single social security entity (EFKA).
 Here is the amount that employees and employers must contribute in the public and private sectors.

 Given all of our tips for about launching and growing your new business in Greece, you are now ready to merge into the world of Greek entrepreneurship.
 As they say in Greece, "Καλή τύχη" or good luck!